Hi. I’m Steve.

-About: I’m 24.
+About: I was born in ’92.
 I’m a photographer, traveler, and entrepreneur, but I do lots of other things, too.

 I’m an explorer, aerial cinematographer, online marketing enthusiast, learning researcher, and people connector.

-I try to learn from everyone I meet.
+I learn so much from everyone I meet.

 My motivating forces are simple: I want to make adventures wherever I go, be happy by choice, dream big because it works, and practice helping people understand each other better.

 I know that my life is best when the people around me are having fun and getting every opportunity they want.
 There’s nothing more fulfilling than meaningful work in collaboration with good friends.

 There are three things I want to do most: Take pictures, learn cool things, and change the world for the better.

 Why “change the world?”
 It’s not because I want to be famous or rich (that would be cool though).
 I’m an ambitious lunatic because I see the world changing around me at an incredible pace and want to be a positive part of those changes.
 It’d be a shame not to at least try, right?

 Okay.
 So now you know 2 things about me: I live in Colorado, I have an odd list of projects.
 What else is important?